aws-samples/serverless-patterns/sqs-lambda-rust/README.md

     ```
     cd sqs-lambda-rust
     ```
-3. Install dependencies and build
+3. Install dependencies and build (docker and cross build are required):
     ```
     make build
     ```